Deelvin/tvm/docs/how_to/deploy/adreno.rst

 FP16 or FP32 accumulation dtypes).
 Doing this transformation is useful for reducing model size as it halves the expected size of the weights (FP16_acc16 case).

-From this point we can compile our model as normal
+From this point onwards, we can compile our model as normal

 .. code:: python